Table of Contents

 When does this policy apply?

-- Interactions between and behaviour of participants online in the “QWF Community” Facebook group (in original posts and in comments).
+- Interactions between and behaviour of participants online in the “QWF Community” Facebook group (in original posts and in comments); and

 When does this policy not apply?